DavidVFitzGerald/trade-flows-analysis/README.md

 Once the pipeline has finished, the BigQuery dataset will contain two tables containing the total trade values and the trade values per HS code.

-Run terraform destroy when you longer need to run any part of the pipeline and want to remove the data.
+Run terraform destroy when you no longer need to run any part of the pipeline and want to remove the data.
 If you want to keep the data for longer, but without running any part of the pipeline, stop the virtual machines and the Dataproc cluster via the Google Cloud Console.

 ## Requirements
 To run the pipeline of this project, you need an account on Google Cloud Platform (GCP) with credits (the cost is less than 5 USD per run).